 This class uses Gradescope, a server-side auto-grader, to evaluate your code submission.
 No credit will be given for code that does not run in this environment and students are encouraged to leverage Gradescope TESTING prior to submitting an assignment for grading.
 Only code submitted to Gradescope SUBMISSION will be graded.
 If you submit your code to Gradescope TESTING and have not also submitted your code to Gradescope SUBMISSION, you will receive a zero (0).

 Please submit the following file to Gradescope SUBMISSION:

 Important: You are allowed a MAXIMUM of three (3) code submissions to Gradescope SUBMISSION.

 7 Grading Information

 The submitted code (which is worth 100% of your grade) is run as a batch job after the project deadline.
 The code will be graded using a 100-point scale coinciding with a rubric design to mirror the implementation details above.
 Deductions will be applied for unmet implementation requirements or code that fails to run.

 We do not provide an explicit set timeline for returning grades, except that all assignments and exams will be graded before the institute deadline (end of the term).
 As will be the case throughout the term, the grading team will work as quickly as possible to provide project feedback and grades.

 Once grades are released, any grade-related matters must follow the Assignment Follow-Up guidelines and process alone.
 Regrading will only be undertaken in cases where there has been a genuine error or misunderstanding.
-Please note that requests will be denied if they are not submitted using the Fall 2021 form or do not fall within the timeframes specified on the Assignment Follow-Up page.
+Please note that requests will be denied if they are not submitted using the Spring 2022 form or do not fall within the timeframes specified on the Assignment Follow-Up page.

 7.1 Grading Rubric